What are concussions?

 – Chronic Pain Management Certification with Bahram Jam

 – Lynn Watson Shoulder Course level 1 & 2

 In his spare time, Dimitri is an avid soccer player and outdoor enthusiast (isn’t everyone in North Vancouver!?), spending time camping, hiking and snowboarding.

-Jeff is a graduate of the physiotherapy program at McMaster University.
+Jeff graduated from the physiotherapy program at McMaster University in 2012.
 He brings a wealth of knowledge to the team at Avita, having worked with a wide variety of patients from professional athletes to weekend enthusiasts and heavy-duty mechanics to yoga instructors.
 These experiences have helped him develop a collaborative and results-oriented approach to care that tailors to the specific needs of each patient.

-Always striving to provide the best quality treatment, Jeff has obtained certifications in advanced manual therapy, intramuscular stimulation, soft tissue release, and chronic pain management.
-Rather than just treating your symptoms, he works to identify the root cause of the issue and create a lasting change in the way your body functions.
-This process often includes the prescription of specific exercises to help optimize your recovery and maintain your results.
+Jeff is a Certified Gunn Intramuscular Stimulation Practitioner (CGMIS), and has obtained certifications in advanced manual therapy, soft tissue release, and chronic pain management.
+Rather than treating your symptoms, he works to identify the root cause of the issue and create a lasting change in the way your body functions.

 Outside the clinic you may find Jeff scaling a mountain, strolling the shoreline, shopping for coffee beans, or sampling a craft beer.

 Ready to Take Charge of Your Health?